k-mawa/densenlpt/README.rst

-`audiblerangepy` is a package for checking some frequency is audible or not for some human-being and animals
+`densenlpt` is a python package for creating dictionary and vector from scentences & training model to predict.  mainly it is used for Japanese Language Analysis

 Requirements
 ------------